Freshest Data Visualization Inspirations — DataViz Weekly

 November 25th, 2020 by AnyChart Team

-We had a quick interview with Mais where she told us more about her work and experience using AnyChart.
+We had a quick interview with the creator to learn more about the work and experience of using AnyChart.
 Check it out.

 Visualizing Data About Energy Mix, Subreddit Posts, Hate Crimes, and McDonald’s Ice Cream Availability — DataViz Weekly